-[Windows Manager] Sections related to Windows manager [Linux Manager] Sections related to Linux manager [Windows] Sections related to Windows [Linux] Sections related to Linux [Solaris] Sections related to Solaris [VMware] Sections related to VMware [Horizon View] Sections related to VMware Horizon View [Hyper-V] Sections related to Hyper-V [Xen] Sections related to RHEL5-Xen [KVM] Sections related to RHEL-KVM [Solaris Zones] Sections related to Solaris zones [OVM for x86 2.2] Sections related to Oracle VM Server for x86 2.2 [OVM for x86 3.2] Sections related to Oracle VM Server for x86 3.2 [OVM for SPARC] Sections related to Oracle VM Server for SPARC [Citrix Xen] Sections related to Citrix XenServer [Physical Servers] Sections related to physical servers
+Sections related to Windows manager

+Sections related to Linux manager

+[Windows]

+Sections related to Windows

+Sections related to Linux

+[Red Hat Enterprise Linux]

+Sections related to Red Hat Enterprise Linux

+[Solaris]

+Sections related to Solaris

+[VMware]

+Sections related to VMware

+[Horizon View]

+Sections related to VMware Horizon View

+[Hyper-V]

+Sections related to Hyper-V

+[Xen]

+Sections related to RHEL5-Xen

+[KVM]

+Sections related to RHEL-KVM

+[Solaris Zones]

+Sections related to Solaris Zones (Solaris 10) and Solaris Zones (Solaris 11)

+[Solaris Zones (Solaris 10)]

+Sections related to Solaris Zones with Solaris 10 VM hosts

+[Solaris Zones (Solaris 11)]

+Sections related to Solaris Zones with Solaris 11 VM hosts

+[OVM for x86]

+Sections related to Oracle VM Server for x86 2.2 and Oracle VM Server for x86 3.x

+[OVM for x86 2.2]

+Sections related to Oracle VM Server for x86 2.2

+[OVM for x86 3.x]

+Sections related to Oracle VM Server for x86 3.2 and Oracle VM Server for x86 3.3

+[OVM for SPARC]

+Sections related to Oracle VM Server for SPARC

+Sections related to Citrix XenServer

+[Physical Servers]

+Sections related to physical servers

+[Trend Micro OfficeScan]

+Sections related to Trend Micro OfficeScan

+[Symantec]

+Sections related to Symantec Endpoint Protection

+[McAfee]

+Sections related to McAfee ePolicy Orchestrator

-- Unless specified otherwise, the blade servers mentioned in this manual refer to PRIMERGY BX servers. - Oracle Solaris may also be indicated as Solaris, Solaris Operating System, or Solaris OS. - Oracle Solaris Zones may also be indicated as Solaris Containers or Solaris Container. - Oracle VM Server for x86 may also be indicated as Oracle VM. - In Resource Orchestrator, the following servers are referred to as SPARC Enterprise. - SPARC Enterprise M3000/M4000/M5000/M8000/M9000 - SPARC Enterprise T5120/T5140/T5220/T5240/T5440 - In Resource Orchestrator, the following servers are referred to as SPARC M10. - SPARC M10-1/M10-4/M10-4S - Fujitsu M10 is the product name used for SPARC M10 when they are sold outside Japan. - References and character strings or values requiring emphasis are indicated using double quotes ("). - Window names, dialog names, menu names, and tab names are shown enclosed by brackets ([]). - Button names are shown enclosed by angle brackets (< >) or square brackets ([]). - The order of selecting menus is indicated using []-[]. - Text to be entered by the user is indicated using bold text. - Variables are indicated using italic text and underscores. - The ellipses ("...") in menu names, indicating settings and operation window startup, are not shown. - The ">" used in Windows is included in usage examples.
-When using Linux, read ">" as meaning "#". - If using Windows 8 or Windows Server 2012, please note the following: Operations descriptions in this manual use examples assuming operating systems up to Windows 7 and Windows Server 2008 if using this product with Windows 8 or Windows Server 2012, read instructions regarding the [Start] menu as if they were instructions for the [Apps] page.
+- Unless specified otherwise, the blade servers mentioned in this manual refer to PRIMERGY BX servers. - Oracle Solaris may also be indicated as Solaris, Solaris Operating System, or Solaris OS. - Oracle Solaris Zones may also be indicated as Solaris Containers or Solaris Container. - Oracle VM Server for x86 may also be indicated as Oracle VM. - In Resource Orchestrator, the following servers are referred to as SPARC Enterprise. - SPARC Enterprise M3000/M4000/M5000/M8000/M9000 - SPARC Enterprise T5120/T5140/T5220/T5240/T5440 - In Resource Orchestrator, the following servers are referred to as SPARC M12. - SPARC M12-1/M12-2/M12-2S - In Resource Orchestrator, the following servers are referred to as SPARC M10. - SPARC M10-1/M10-4/M10-4S - Fujitsu SPARC M12 is the product name used for SPARC M12 when they are sold outside Japan. - Fujitsu M10 is the product name used for SPARC M10 when they are sold outside Japan. - In this manual, Fujitsu SPARC M12 is referred to as SPARC M12. - In this manual, Fujitsu M10 is referred to as SPARC M10. - In this manual, Fujitsu SPARC M12 and Fujitsu M10 are collectively referred to as SPARC M10/M12. - In Resource Orchestrator, the following software is referred to as GLS. - PRIMECLUSTER GLS 4.4 or earlier - In Resource Orchestrator, the following software is referred to as GDS. - PRIMECLUSTER GDS 4.4 or earlier - References and character strings or values requiring emphasis are indicated using double quotes ("). - GUI items are shown enclosed by brackets ([]). - The order of selecting menus is indicated using []-[]. - Text to be entered by the user is indicated using bold text. - Variables are indicated using italic text and underscores. - The ellipses ("...") in menu names, indicating settings and operation window startup, are not shown. - The ">" used in Windows is included in usage examples.
+When using Linux, read ">" as meaning "#". - When using Resource Orchestrator on Windows 8 and Windows Server 2012, please note the following.
+When OS operations are explained in this manual, the examples assume OSs up to Windows 7 and Windows Server 2008.
+When using Resource Orchestrator on Windows 8 or Windows Server 2012, take explanations regarding the [Start] menu as indicating the [Apps]